StephenCleary/blog-stephencleary-dotcom/blog/_posts/2012-02-16-reporting-progress-from-async-tasks.md

 ---
 layout: post
 title: "Reporting Progress from Async Tasks"
-tags: ["async", ".NET"]
 ---

-Today, we'll look at how async methods satisfy a [common requirement](http://blog.stephencleary.com/2010/08/various-implementations-of-asynchronous.html) of background operations: reporting progress.
+Today, we'll look at how async methods satisfy a [common requirement]({% post_url 2010-08-16-various-implementations-of-asynchronous %}) of background operations: reporting progress.

 ## Progress Reporter Abstraction

 When asynchronous methods report progress, they use an abstraction of the "progress reporter" concept: [**IProgress<in T>**](http://msdn.microsoft.com/en-us/library/hh138298(v=VS.110).aspx).
 This interface has a single method: **void Report(T value)**.
 You can't get much simpler than that!